Dr. Marilyn Carlson Aronson

 Lowering Prison Recidivism in South Dakota Prisons

-The large number of people in our prisons represent a loss in human potential, broken families and a large sucking sound on our state budget.
-There are efforts at the state government level to reduce the prison population while insuring public safety.
-But there is much the general public could and should be doing to help fix this problem.
-As a chaplain in the state prison system, Diggs speaks with inmates regularly about what they can do to be better citizens when released.
-This interactive presentation is intended to inform the audience and explore ways of making our society safer by better preparing both the inmates and communities for their return into society.
+The large number of people in our prisons represent a loss in human capital, broken families and a large sucking sound on our state budget.
+Every inmate points to a certain failure of our democratic institutions.
+Our state government is trying to reduce the numbers of inmates while insuring public safety, but there is much the public could, and should, be doing to help fix this problem.
+As a chaplain in the state prison system, I speak with inmates about what they can do to be better citizens.
+This interactive presentation is intended to bring their ideas to you and bring your ideas to them.

 Healing Our Shared Past, Present, and Future: The Hiawatha Indian Insane Asylum

-From 1902-1933, Native Americans who misbehaved in boarding schools or who alienated reservation agents were sent to the Hiawatha Asylum in Canton, SD.
-That institution was the linchpin of federal "Indian" policy.
-Over the years, non-Native staff dared to speak up and file reports about Native mistreatment to the federal government, even though doing so meant losing their jobs during the Great Depression.
-By the time it closed, nearly 400 Native inmates from across the U.S. had been incarcerated in the asylum in circumstances described by federal investigators as "like a leper colony" and "inhumane."
-Many had died of untreated diseases.
-Currently, 121 Native Americans from 53 tribes remain buried in unmarked graves at the site.
-Until recently, this important piece of our state and national history was virtually unknown.
-Now, as Keepers of the Canton Native Insane Asylum Story, Anne and Jerry speak about this aspect of our shared past so we may begin to heal this wound in our own time.
+From 1902-1933, Native Americans who misbehaved in boarding schools or alienated reservation agents were sent to the Hiawatha Asylum in Canton.
+They were so badly mistreated that non-Native staff filed reports to the federal government, even though it meant losing their jobs during the Great Depression.
+By the time the asylum closed, nearly 400 Natives from across the U.S. had been incarcerated there, and 121 Native Americans from 53 tribes are buried in unmarked graves at the site.
+Dilenschneider and Jerry Fogg speak about this largely unknown aspect of our shared past so we may begin to heal this wound.